 SKILLS & COMPETENCIES:

-- Strong grasp and hands-on experience of high-impact campaigning, with a good nose for compelling stories that engage potential supporters and the broader public;
+- Strong grasp and hands-on experience of high-impact campaigning, with a good nose for compelling stories that engage potential supporters and the broader public [leading and communicating; collaborating and partnering];

-- Demonstrable leadership competencies including motivating, developing and supporting others;
+- Demonstrable leadership competencies including motivating, developing and supporting others [leading and communicating];

-- A demonstrated track record of at least three years in hands-on policy advocacy and/or campaigning on climate-related issues;
+- A demonstrated track record of at least three years in hands-on policy advocacy and/or strategic communications and/or campaigning on climate-related issues [delivering results; seeing the big picture];

-- Proven ability to manage a demanding workload in complex, multi-stakeholder contexts, and to prioritise and respond to a fast moving agenda as / when opportunities arise;
+- Proven ability to work independently and manage a demanding workload in complex, multi-stakeholder contexts, and to prioritise and respond to a fast moving agenda as / when opportunities arise [delivering results];

-- High levels of creativity, and innovative problem-solving;
+- High levels of creativity, and innovative problem-solving [setting direction];

-- Presence and judgment required to effectively represent and build GCCA’s profile and key external relationships, and the ability to develop good working relationships both internally, with colleagues, and externally, with people from all walks of life;
+- Presence and judgment required to effectively represent and build GCCA’s profile and key external relationships, and the ability to develop strong working relationships both internally, with colleagues, and externally, with people from all walks of life [engaging people];

 - Professional proficiency in English.

-- In-depth knowledge and experience with social media tools, trends, theory and practice, including critical understanding of their potential and limits;
+- In-depth knowledge of, and experience with, social media tools, trends, theory and practice, including critical understanding of their potential and limits;

-- Experience in impact assessment, monitoring and donor reporting;
+- Experience in impact assessment, monitoring and donor reporting for campaigns and advocacy;

 - Experience living and working outside of home country and/or proficiency in languages other than English.